How To Gain Exposure | 2aDays

 • Create a portfolio on social media solely dedicated to your sport, providing updates on results and your training.

-• Create a few different highlight reels that introduce who you are, what your goals are, and some of your best moments.
+• Create a few different that introduce who you are, what your goals are, and some of your best moments.

 • Make individual videos for programs you are interested in.
 THIS SHOULD NOT be posted online.
 This is to email each program expressing your interest in their specific school and why.
 Then include your highlights!
 Bonus points if you mention some obstacles you’ve overcome and some long-term goals.